 Medical services and facilities

-The tap water in the Dominican Republic is not considered potable.
+Tap water in the Dominican Republic is unsafe.

 Keep in Mind...

 The decision to travel is the sole responsibility of the traveller.
 The traveller is also responsible for his or her own personal safety.